English ship Ruby (1652): Service after the Restoration of May 1660

 On 27 May 1661 she was under the command of Captain Robert Robinson with the Earl of Sandwich's Squadron at Tangier and Lisbon in 1662.
 She was placed in Ordinary ib December 1662.
 On 11 October 1664 she was under the command of Captain Sir William Jennings for the start of the Second Anglo-Dutch War.
 She was at the Battle of Lowestoft as a member of White Squadron, Center Division on 2 June 1665.
-She saw action at the Battle of the Galloper Sand the Four Days' Battle as a member of Red Squadron, Center Division fron 1 to 4 June 1666.
+She saw action at the Battle of the Galloper Sand the Four Days' Battle as a member of Red Squadron, Center Division from 1 to 4 June 1666.
 She suffered 10 killed and 32 wounded in the battle.
 On 8 June 1666 she came under the command of Captain Thomas Lamming.
 She was at the Battle of Orfordness the St James Day Battle still in the Red Squadron, Center Division on 25 July 1667.
 Captain Lamming died on 30 September 1667.
 Captain Robinson took command again on 21 May 1668 to sail with Sir Thomas Allin's Squadron to the Mediterranean.
 Captain Robinson left command on 22 April 1669.

 Captain Richard Sadlington took command on 24 August 1672 followed three days later on the 27th by Captain Stephen Pyend.
 She partook in the Battle of Solebay as a member of Blue Squadron on 28 May 1672.
 She followed this with the First Battle of Schooneveld on 28 May 1673 then the second on 4 June 1673.
 Her last battle in the Third Anglo-Dutch war was the Battle of Texel on 11 August 1673.
 Captain Pyend died on 8 June 1674.

 On 26 March 1678 she was under the command of Captain Thomas Allen for service in the English Channel.
 On 15 April 1679 she sailed to Bilbao, returning home in May.
 In June she sailed with a convoy for the Straits of Gibraltar returning in August 1679.
 In March 1680 she sailed to Lisbon with the Portuguese Ambassador on board.
 In June she took troop reinforcements for Tangiers.

 Ruby was one of the ships that sailed with the warship HMS Gloucester when was conveying James Stuart, Duke of York (the future King James II of England) to Scotland.
 On 6 May 1682, Gloucester struck a sandbank off the Norfolk coast, and quickly sank.
 The Duke was saved, but as many as 250 people drowned, including members of the royal party.

 On 18 November 1682, Richard May became her new captain, who then sailed for Jamaica in 1683 and returned in 1684.
 In 1683 she protected protect British settlements against Caribbean pirate raids.

 In October 1683 Captain David Mitchell took command at Jamaica.
 She was ordered rebuilt at Blackwall in 1687.